transplanar/cypress-bdd-code-sample/Writeup.md

 ## Step Definition File
 This contains the implementation details of the test case.
 It is written in TypeScript and uses the Cypress API to interact with the browser.
 A step definition function can either directly correspond to a particular feature file statement or be a reusable function that can be used across multiple feature files found in `common-steps.ts`.

+### Interacting with the Page
+One of the benefits of the Google Calculator Clone is that it has unique selectors for each element on the page.
+These unique selectors are the `data-test-id` custom property added to various elements on the page.
+It gives Cypress an easy way to locate and interact with the elements and is in line with [best practices recommended by Cypress](https://docs.cypress.io/guides/references/best-practices#Selecting-Elements).

 # Differences Between Real Google Calculator and Google Calculator Clone
 - The real Google Calculator is embedded in the Google Search Engine.
 The clone is a standalone component.
 - The real Google Calculator has a history button in the top left for reviewing previously entered math expressions and answers.
 The clone does not.